-Learning Area Teachers
+Learning Area Teacher

-- 1. Record attendance roll using Academy no later than 20 minutes into the lesson. - 2.
-Email Attendance Officer each period if a student arrives after the roll has been submitted (i.e. after 20 minutes).
-Do not change the roll in Academy. - 3.
-Period 1 teachers are to accept students into class until 8:50am and record as present. - 4.
-Refer students who arrive to a Period 1 class after 8:50am without a late note to the Library to sign in with the Attendance Officer. - 5.
-Follow up persistent lateness to class (all periods) by contacting parent/guardian and working with them and the student to resolve the issue. - 6.
-Refer ongoing lateness to the Head of Department (HoD). - 7.
-Work with the HoD, student and parent/guardian to resolve the issue of lateness. - 8.
-Refer any student suspected of being truant to the HoD, Attendance Officer and relevant YLM. - 9.
-Work with the HoD, student and parent/quardian to resolve the issue of truancy - 10.
-Follow the procedures outlined in any existing Documented Plans with respect to absences from class. - 11.
-Ensures all actions/plans/information regarding attendance are recorded in SIS.
+- 1. Record attendance roll using Academy 20 minutes into the lesson.
+Teachers can make adjustments as required until the end of the period e.g. recording lates up until the siren at the end of a period. - 2.
+Where a student arrives late to class, the lateness should be recorded in Academy using the 'late' button and the time of arrival recorded.
+Students are to hand any late notes to the attendance window prior to class (or at their earliest convenience). - 3.
+Follow up lateness at a classroom and learning area level by working with the student and parent as required to resolve the issue. - 4.
+Refer persistent lateness to the Head of Department (HoD) and relevant Year Coordinator. - 5.
+Work the HoD, Coordinator, student and parents/carer to resolve the issue of lateness. - 6.
+Refer any student suspected of being truant to the HoD, Attendance Officer and relevant Year Coordinator. - 7.
+Work with the HoD, Coordinator, student and parent/carer to resolve the issue of truancy. - 8.
+Follow the procedures outlined in any Documented Plans with respect to absences from class. - 9.
+Ensure all actions/plan/information regarding attendance and truancy are recorded in SIS.